fable-compiler/Fable/docs/interacting.md

 var result = 1 + "2"
 ```

 The content of `Emit` will actually be parsed by Babel so it will still validated somehow.
-However, it's not advised to abuse of this method, because the code in the template will remain obscure to Fabel preventing some optimizations.
+However, it's not advised to abuse of this method, because the code in the template will remain obscure to Fable preventing some optimizations.

 ## Foreign interfaces